 Here are some broad guidelines to be mindful of:

-- Women should start taking a prenatal vitamin and DHA supplement when they’re trying to conceive.
+- Women should start taking a prenatal vitamin when they’re trying to conceive.
 Ideally, you should start this routine one to three months beforehand.
-Among other things, these supplements contain folate (either as MTHF folate or folic acid), which helps prevent birth defects of the brain, spine and spinal cord.
+Among other things, these supplements should contain DHA and folate (either as MTHF folate or folic acid), which helps prevent birth defects of the brain, spine and spinal cord.

 - If your prenatal doesn't contain iron, make sure you are getting a daily dose from your food.
 It's found in healthy foods like spinach, lentils, and red meat.
 Iron helps your body make a protein called hemoglobin, which carries oxygen from your lungs to other parts of your body, boosting your energy levels.